 With practice over, most of the players stayed on the ice and shot on the empty nets.
 One of the most impressive displays of the morning was when guys like Lafleur, Cournoyer and Shutt stood behind the goal line on one end of the ice and were picking corners with wrist shots and slappers at the net at the other end.
-At one point, a shot hit the post, ricocheted over the glass and broke one of the supermarket style windows in the front of the building.
+At one point, a shot ripped through the chain-link fencing at that end of the rink and broke one of the supermarket style windows in the front of the building.
 Just another reminder that these were the Montreal Canadiens.
 The shooting display was all the more impressive because, even though my friends and I played a lot of hockey and thought we were pretty good, we knew that if we tried the same kind of shots they would probably die around center ice and slide the rest of the way to the net, if they made it that far.
 But these shots were hitting the net at full velocity.
 Very impressive indeed.

 As the Canadiens left the ice, many signed autographs and spent some time talking to fans.
 But since I had to go back to work we left to make trip back to Jersey City.

 As for the playoffs, the Rangers won the Quarter-Final series 4-2 but lost the next round to the Flyers.